 Social media and online platforms can be valuable tools for connecting with other students and staying informed about events and activities.
 Join university groups on platforms like Facebook, Instagram, or WhatsApp to stay updated on what’s happening on campus and find opportunities to get involved.

-Join the University of Oxford's Facebook group for international students, where members share information about upcoming events, study groups, and social outings.
+Example: Join the University of Oxford's Facebook group for international students, where members share information about upcoming events, study groups, and social outings.
 This can help you stay connected and find new ways to engage with the university community.

 10. Seek Support Services